-You've saved for your child's college education through the years, helped your child research schools, and supervised the application process.
+You've saved for your child's college education through the years, helped your child research schools and supervised the application process.
 Now, thankfully, your child is in college.
 But you probably can't disappear just yet — there are still bills to pay.
+There are many additional expenses in college you may have missed.
 Maybe you underestimated exactly how much financial aid would cover.
 Or perhaps you knew all along that you'd have to use some of your own resources or take out more loans.
-In any case, you'll need to come up with some money soon.
-So where should you look?
+In any case, you'll need more money to pay for it all.
+So, what expenses are we talking about and where should you look for extra cash?

 If you can afford it, applying part of your paycheck to your child's college bills is probably the easiest route.
 You won't have any paperwork to fill out or messy calculations at tax time, and you can leave your retirement accounts and life insurance intact.

-If you're one of the lucky ones whose home has increased in value over the years, you can usually tap this equity for college bills by taking out a home equity loan.
-The loan can be structured as either a revolving line of credit (you're approved for a certain amount and you tap the funds periodically as you need them) or a second mortgage (you receive one lump sum).
+If you have worked on building home equity over the years, you can usually tap this for college bills by taking out a home equity loan.
+The loan can be structured as either a revolving line of credit (you're approved for a certain amount, and you tap the funds periodically as you need them) or a second mortgage (you receive one lump sum).
 The main advantage of a home equity loan is that interest payments are usually tax deductible.
 And because your home serves as collateral for the loan, the interest rate is likely to be lower than on an unsecured loan.
 However, because the loan is now tied to your house, your lender can foreclose on your home if you default.

 If the idea of putting your home at risk with a home equity loan scares you, then you might consider obtaining a personal (unsecured) loan from a private financial institution.
 To get approved, you'll likely need a good credit history.